Fixed-Time State Transfer via Pontryagin Extremals: Conclusion

 \section{Conclusion}

-In this paper, the intrinsic connection between reachability and point-to-point steering problem is established through the notion of en route reachability.
-It is proved that a solution to point-to-point steering problem with reachable target state can always be constructed by concatenation of two Pontryagin extremals, facilitating a two-point boundary value problem formulation.
-Solution existence to the proposed formulation and the original point-to-point steering problem are equivalent.
-Furthermore, the proposed formulation readily accommodates cases in which certain boundary states remain unconstrained.
-Theoretical developments are applied to curves in $\mathbb{R}^3$ with a prescribed curvature bound, thereby extending the existing results on Dubins car to dimension three.
-It is proved that a solution to the point-to-point steering problem of such dynamics can always be constructed by concatenating two curves of CSC, CCC, their subsegments, and H. All developments are numerically demonstrated through examples involving Van der Pol system, the Dubins car dynamics, and curvature bounded paths in $\mathbb{R}^3$.
+In this paper, we propose a formulation for the point-to-point steering problem of a broad class of nonlinear dynamics, which its Pontryagin extremals are computable.
+Theoretical completeness under the feasibility assumption is established: when the target state is reachable, we prove that a solution can always be constructed by concatenation of two Pontryagin extremals: one generated by the original dynamics $f$ from the initial state and the other generated by the inverted dynamics $-f$ from the terminal state.
+This yields a two-point boundary value problem (TPBVP) formulation whose solvability is equivalent to that of the original steering problem.
+The proposed formulation also accommodates cases where certain boundary states are left unconstrained.
+We further extend the framework to curves in $\mathbb{R}^3$ with a prescribed curvature bound, thereby extending the results on Dubins car to dimension three.
+In particular, it is proved that a solution to the associated steering problem can always be constructed by concatenating two curves of CSC, CCC, their subsegments, and H. Numerical demonstrations are provided for a controlled Van der Pol system, the Dubins car dynamics, and curvature-bounded paths in $\mathbb{R}^3$. \begin{ack} The first author dedicates this work to the memory of his grandfather, Sang-Ki Park, whose unwavering support and encouragement have been a source of strength throughout his academic journey.

+This work was supported in part by the Institute for Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2019-II190075, Artificial Intelligence Graduate School Program (KAIST)), and in part by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2026-25479034). \end{ack}